ovh/docs/pages/public_cloud/ai_machine_learning/cli_11_howto_run_notebook_cli/guide.en-gb.md

 The first line in the output shows the new `AI Notebook ID`: `7600dda5-27f7-4937-9260-e24c987ae3c6`.

-The `Url` field corresponds to your JupyterLab server.
+In the last lines, the `Url` field corresponds to your JupyterLab server.
 You will need to wait a few seconds for the notebook to start and reach the `RUNNING`{.action} status.
-Then, the notebook URL will be accessible.
+Once it has, the notebook URL will be accessible.

 To follow its state, you can get the notebook information again using its `ID`.